alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-Now there is no nice vertical symmetry on the board or horizontal symmetry around the 6-point, however there is a beautiful horizontal symmetry around the 7-point so we can just use that.
+Now there is no nice horizontal symmetry on the board or vertical symmetry around the 6-point, however there is a beautiful vertical symmetry around the 7-point so we can just use that.
 Lets start by separating the colors.

 <table>
     <tr>